Tests are use cases.

 They highlight pain in how to use the code.

-They expose complexity in our model of the business domain.
+They expose complexity in our code and the business domain.

 When they notify us the code no longer behaves as specified?
 That's a bonus.
 Not the goal.